Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Results and Discussions

-The sample was cleaved (white dashed line in Figure 5a, inset) to access both the recrystallized and pristine regions under 90° edge detection.
-Under low-fluence 400 nm excitation, the recrystallized thin film preserves the single-peak PL spectrum of the non-recrystallized film, as confirmed in both the 45° (Figure 5b) and 90° (Figure 5c) configurations.
-At 45° detection, the recrystallized film shows a slight redshift of the PL peak (531 nm) and a modest broadening (FWHM = 19 nm) compared with the pristine film (529 nm, FWHM = 17 nm), consistent with crystallite growth that relaxes microstrain and narrows the bandgap \cite{Ummadisingu2021}.
-Interestingly, in the 90° geometry, the pristine film exhibits a $\sim$ 2 nm redshift relative to 45°, resulting from photon recycling during in-plane propagation across its rough, scattering-dominated surface.
-Reabsorption of higher-energy photons within the PL–absorption overlap leads to a spectrally filtered, red-shifted edge emission.
-In contrast, the recrystallized film, with its flat and dense morphology, acts as a planar waveguide that supports low-loss in-plane propagation and minimal reabsorption, yielding nearly identical PL spectra at 45° and 90°.
-Overall, the observed PL features are consistent with excitonic emission in polycrystalline films, showing a slight blue-shift relative to single crystals \cite{Su2018}.
+To compare edge and surface emission, the sample was cleaved (white dashed line in Figure~\ref{fig:Absorption_PL}a, inset) to access both regions under 90° edge detection.
+Under low-fluence 400~nm excitation, the recrystallized film preserves the single-peak PL spectrum of the non-recrystallized film, as confirmed in both the 45° (Figure~\ref{fig:Absorption_PL}b) and 90° (Figure~\ref{fig:Absorption_PL}c) excitation--detection configurations.
+At 45° detection, the recrystallized film shows a slight redshift of the PL peak (531~nm) and a modest broadening (FWHM = 19~nm) compared with the pristine film (529~nm, FWHM = 17~nm), consistent with crystallite growth that relaxes microstrain and slightly reduces the bandgap \cite{Ummadisingu2021}.
+In the 90° geometry, the pristine film exhibits a $\sim$2~nm redshift relative to 45°.
+This additional redshift is attributed to photon recycling during in-plane propagation: in the rough, scattering-dominated pristine layer, multiple elastic-scattering events increase the effective optical path length, thereby enhancing self-absorption within the PL-absorption overlap and spectrally filtering the emission toward longer wavelengths.
+In contrast, the recrystallized film forms a smooth, dense planar layer that supports low-loss in-plane waveguiding by total internal reflection.
+The strongly reduced roughness lowers out-of-plane scattering and improves modal confinement, so that a larger fraction of the emission is funneled into guided modes rather than being diffusely scattered.
+At the same time, the reduced disorder (and smaller thickness) limits reabsorption during propagation, such that the edge-emitted PL remains essentially unchanged compared with the 45° collection.
+These waveguiding properties are consistent with the macroscopic mirror-like appearance of the pressed region and are expected to be beneficial for optical-gain operation, where reduced scattering loss and efficient in-plane propagation promote ASE build-up.
+Overall, the PL features are consistent with excitonic emission in polycrystalline CsPbBr$_3$ films, with a slight blueshift relative to single crystals \cite{Su2018}.